SakaethRam/FLORIDER-GRAPHAI/README.md

 ---

 ## License
-FloRider • AI is distributed under the terms defined in LICENSE.
+FloRider • AI is distributed under the terms defined in `LICENSE`.